open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 - Randomly select a color.
 - Choose a square shape if the target is a circle, and a circle shape if the target is square.
+- If `target_shape` is neither 'circle' nor 'square', raise an `Exception`—more defensive programming!
 - Call another function, `draw_shape()`, and specify the color and shape of the to-be-drawn distractor.
 This assumes that there is a function `draw_shape()`, even though we haven't defined it yet.

 Now we define the function that draws distractors in the Color Feature condition (right below the `import` statement):